RLuckom/water-shape/readme.md

  * `npm test`: run Jasmine-based 'unit' (in reality they're closer to end-to-end, but excluding the ui) tests in `spec/unit`.
  * `npm run phantomTest`: Run e2e tests using selenium webdriver js, jasmine, and Phantom
  * `npm run compile`: Compile the React UI.
- * `npm run serve`: Compile the React UI and start Hapi.
+ * `npm run watch`: Compile the React UI and recompile as changes are detected (does not serve or autorefresh)
+ * `npm run serve`: start Hapi.

 Decisions I Expect To Be Controversial And Why I Made Them
 ==========================================================